facile-it/facile-it.github.io/content/blog/eng/nest-js-graceful-shutdown.md

 # In a nutshell

-> As I write this article, I am currently gathering all of my thoughts and information and put in the repository mentioned earlier.
+> As I write this article, I am gathering all of my thoughts and information and putting them in the repository mentioned earlier.
 In the future, I plan to make time to create a library about this topic.

 The whole implementation is encapsulated in this file: [https://github.com/pasalino/nestjs-rabbitmq-transporter-graceful-shutdown/blob/main/src/graceful-server-rmq.ts](https://github.com/pasalino/nestjs-rabbitmq-transporter-graceful-shutdown/blob/main/src/graceful-server-rmq.ts)

-You can copy it in your application.
+You can paste it into your application.

-To use it, at the moment of Microservice instantiation (on Bootstrap), you must use it as strategy:
+To use it, at the moment of Microservice instantiation (on Bootstrap), utilize it as a strategy:

 ```typescript
 const app = await NestFactory.createMicroservice(AppModule, {